hgaedke/iradio_angular/README.md

         `@chromium-browser --start-fullscreen --incognito --autoplay-policy=no-user-gesture-required http://localhost:8080`
 * Restart your Raspberry.
 * Click on the flash button in the left toolbar to show your music albums.
 Click on an album to enter it and to play the music inside.

-### Known problems
-* When a song finishes, the next song does not yet start automatically.